 American surgeon, writer and public health researcher Atul Gawande says we need to rethink the way we practice medicine for people in declining health; with a stronger focus on living well at end of life.

 The National Register of Palliative Care Consumers and Carers

 Partnership between palliative care consumers and non-consumers is integral to effective leadership in public policy.
 We know that the lived experience of consumers and carers provides enormous value to end of life services and that consumers should be actively encouraged into an alliance with healthcare workers.
 Where do we start?
-Palliative Care Australia developed a platform last year for just this purpose and we’d like to remind you of it!
+Palliative Care Australia has developed a platform for just this purpose.
 The National Register of Palliative Care Consumers and Carers is just such a resource to help bridge the gap.
 Sign up through the link below: